tammergalal/katacoda-scenarios/instrumentappv3/step6.md

-The `Advertisements` is a small flask service that can be instrumented much like the `Discounts` service.
-Go ahead and setup that instrumentation for a full view into the applications performance.
+The `advertisements-service` is a small flask service that can be instrumented much like the `discounts-service`.
+Only a few small `yml` changes need to be made to instrument this flask service for use with APM.

 ## Advertisements yml changes